 - Whereas The Prince of Egypt posits that it's Moses' fault, when he crashes his chariot, setting in motion Disaster Dominoes.

-- A Halloween episode of The Simpsons suggests that Wiggum's ancestor's insult to Orson Welles inspired Citizen Kane.
+- A Halloween episode suggests that Wiggum's ancestor's insult to Orson Welles inspired Citizen Kane.

-- Krusty the Clown was the reason why the attempted assassination of Saddam Hussein failed, as Saddam was one of his investors, and he had stopped the woman who was going to hit him with a bazooka.
+- Krusty the Clown was the reason why the attempted assassination of Saddam Hussein failed, as Saddam provided most of his joke material, and he had stopped the woman who was going to hit him with a bazooka.

-- In Aaahh!!!
-Real Monsters, Ickis' father was the one responsible of causing the crack on the Liberty Bell when the humans he scared dropped it.
+- Ickis' father was the one responsible for causing the crack on the Liberty Bell when the humans he scared dropped it.

-- And when the Beatles performed on The Ed Sullivan Show, the reason why everyone in the audience was screaming was because of a monster scaring them, not because of hysteria over The Beatles' music.
+- When the Beatles performed on The Ed Sullivan Show, the reason why everyone in the audience was screaming was because of a monster scaring them, not because of hysteria over The Beatles' music.

 - A monster inspired Franklin D. Roosevelt to include "The only thing we have to fear is fear itself" in his inaugural address.
 A monster was also the reason Christopher Columbus discovered America.